bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 to a “useless class of people”, as Yuval calls them?
 For AI researchers, it will be marvellous feat of engineering to produce the first fully autonomous vehicle; but, for humans, driving is low-skilled labor.
-Many drivers will not be able to just “learn to code”, as the alt-right adage goes.
+Many drivers will not be able to just “learn to code”, as the online adage goes (first applied to coal miners who lost their jobs and later to the journalists who lost theirs).
 And the truck drivers that _will_ be able to make the jump, will be pushed out of the job market _again_ a few iterations of “narrow AI” later, before “artificial _general_ intelligence” (AGI) will knock out the last remaining jobs at the tail end of the normal distributions for intelligence and creativity.

 At least, such are the predictions of the long array of public intellectuals who have joined Elon and Yuval into warning the public about the existential threat